KQM-git/TCL/docs/evidence/characters/electro/beidou.md

 1. [YouTube](https://youtu.be/DxR7g3lDyDs) \(428ms\)
    I decided to do Kenki fights to figure out what felt like randomly ocurring unusually high Stormbreaker damage at activation.
 2. [YouTube](https://youtu.be/4sfnDbdct8M) \(318ms\)
-   First isolated test, confirms that buffering N1 is possible, ping is **high** and couldn't get all dmg texts on screen.
+   First isolated test, confirms that buffering N1 is possible, ping is **high** and couldn't get all DMG texts on screen.
 Timing is very easy and seems to be hit confirmable after hitlag.
 3. [YouTube](https://youtu.be/piNgap_Eiok) \(76ms\)
    **Low** ping test by BowTae\#0141.
 Achieved once after several attempts, not easy.
 4. [YouTube](https://youtu.be/HgoAzERqbQI) \(147ms\)